Introduction to Python

 Me llamo Mariano SanzEstoy en el curso número 4

-Finally, new methods can be added
+Lastly, new methods can be added.

 class Estudiante(Persona):def __init__(self, nombre, apellido, curso):Persona.__init__(self, nombre, apellido)self.curso = cursodef imprimir_nombre(self):Persona.imprimir_nombre(self)print(f'Estoy en el curso número {self.curso}')def imprimir_estudiante(self):print(f"Soy un estudiante del curso número {self.curso}")objeto_hijo = Estudiante("Mariano", "Sanz", 4)objeto_hijo.imprimir_nombre()objeto_hijo.imprimir_estudiante()